YaronKoresh/Giselle-old/README.md

 # Giselle
-Giselle: JS based programming language.
-Could be added to HTML, to ease the JS developing process.
+## Giselle: JS library, used as a programming language.
+### Could be added to other HTML/JS, to ease the JS development process.

-# How to write Giselle code?
+## How to write Giselle code?
 [Read the Wiki](https://github.com/YKProg/Giselle/wiki/Giselle-examples)

-# How to add Giselle to my HTML page?
+## How to add Giselle to my HTML page?
-*add the following code:*<br>
+*add the following code to HTML:*<br>
 ```
 <script src='Giselle.js' code='
 (...)